 Plan a multiday trip to the neighboring towns of Cashiers, Sylva and Dillsboro, easily flowing from one destination to the next.
 Led by hiking trails through the mountains, you’ll experience unforgettable sights and breathtaking views.
 And along the way, you’re always only a few steps from a remarkable meal.

-One of the highest waterfalls in the Eastern U.S. – 411-foot Whitewater Falls – is near the state line on N.C.
-Highway 107, south of Cashiers.
+One of the highest waterfalls in the Eastern U.S. – 411-foot Whitewater Falls – is near the state line just off Highway 281, south of Cashiers.
 Follow the quarter-mile paved trail from the parking lot to picnic spots and the upper overlook.
-If you’re feeling adventurous, head to the smaller lower overlook, which is down 154 recently rebuilt steps.
+If you’re feeling adventurous, head to the smaller lower overlook, which is down 154 wooden steps.

-The trailhead for Silver Run Falls is on Highway 107, too.
-It’ll take you about 5 minutes to trek the well-blazed and maintained trail to the falls, which is one of the state’s most accessible.
+The trailhead for Silver Run Falls is on Highway 107.
+It’ll take you about 5 minutes to trek the well-blazed and maintained trail to the falls, which is one of our state’s most accessible.
 At the bottom of its almost 40-foot drop is a sandy-bottomed pool.
 Take a dip there on a hot summer day or enjoy the view, which attracts nature photographers year-round.

 Dinner at Canyon Kitchen isn’t complete without a stroll around the property, which is in the second-home community of Lonesome Valley, surrounded by forests and granite peaks.
-The spectacle continues inside the restaurant, where the 4-course prix fixe menu changes with the seasonal ingredients gathered from local farms.
-It’s open May through October, when a fireplace warms the open dining room that’s inside a renovated barn.
-In Food & Wine’s recent list of “The Most Romantic Restaurant in Every State,” the publication selected Canyon Kitchen.
+The spectacle continues inside the restaurant, where the dinner menu changes with the seasonal ingredients gathered from local farms.
+It’s open Wednesday through Sunday nights from May through October, when a fireplace warms the open dining room that’s inside a renovated barn.
+Food & Wine even included Canyon Kitchen on its list of "The Most Romantic Restaurant in Every State."

 Below the dam that creates Lake Glenville, popular with boaters and anglers, is 150-foot High Falls.
 It’s a three-quarter-mile hike (easy going down, but strenuous coming back up), with stone and wood steps helping you navigate the 650 feet of elevation change from the trailhead.
 A second trail provides access to the fall’s base, but portions of it are sporty.
 Water flow makes this waterfall moody.
 When the river runs low, it’s approachable.
 But it’s a powerful force to witness when the water is high or a day when the dam is open, supplying kayakers on the Tuckasegee River’s West Fork with whitewater.

 About 20 miles farther north on the Parkway is the Richland Balsam Trail.
-The uphill 1.5-mile loop climbs less than 400 feet as it winds through fragrant Fraser and Balsam fir trees.
+The uphill 1.5-mile loop climbs about 700 feet as it winds through fragrant Fraser and Balsam fir trees.

-Sylva’s booming downtown brewery scene includes microbreweries such as Innovation Brewing, which serves more than 30 different beers in a year, and recently opened Balsam Falls Brewing, whose owners brew with fruit they grow.
+Sylva’s booming downtown brewery scene includes microbreweries such as Innovation Brewing, which serves dozens of different beers in a year, and Balsam Falls Brewing, whose owners brew with fruit they grow.
 Walk along Main Street to explore the shops and other attractions downtown.
 Though cozy resorts and bed and breakfasts can be found tucked among the area mountains, Sylva is also home to most of the county’s national brand lodging.

-When you’ve worked up an appetite after great mornings or afternoons of exploration, you’ll be pleased with Sylva’s restaurants, too.
+When you’ve worked up an appetite after great mornings or afternoons of exploration, you’ll be pleased with Sylva’s restaurants too.
 Choose among popular staples, such as crab cakes, from Lulu’s on Main’s deep menu, which is augmented by daily specials.
-And Guadalupe Café puts a tropical spin on farm-to-table dining inside a renovated 1920s drugstore.

 This article was produced in partnership with Discover Jackson County.